-For those parents considering going back to work and/or are presently working, there are 240 low-cost Before and After School Care programs that serve both Elementary and K-8 Center students and 54 Middle School Enrichment After School programs that help tutor middle school students throughout the Miami-Dade County School district.
-Each of these programs are staffed with state-certified instructors, state-certified program managers or state-certified activity leaders who are all prepared to enrich and expand the after-school experience of the students they serve.
+For those parents considering going back to work and/or are presently working, Miami-Dade County Public Schools will offer 160 After School programs on school days.
+M-DCPS offers 112 low-cost Before and After School Care programs that serve Elementary, K-8 Center, and select Middle School students.
+Additionally, M-DCPS offers 48 Middle School Enrichment After School programs that help tutor middle school students throughout Miami-Dade County.
+Each of these programs are staffed with state-certified instructors, program managers, or activity leaders who are all prepared to enrich and expand the after-school experience of the students they serve.